 O/D off: Illuminates when the overdrive function of the transmission has been turned off, refer to the Driving chapter.
 If the light flashes steadily or does not illuminate, have the transmission serviced soon, or damage may occur.

-AdvanceTrac[®] (if equipped): Illuminates when the AdvanceTrac[®] system is active.
-If the light remains on, have the system serviced immediately.
+AdvanceTrac (if equipped): Illuminates when the AdvanceTrac system is active.
+If the light remains on, have the system serviced immediately, refer to the Driving chapter for more information..